Skip to main content

 ICS 26 - Routing Module defines a function handlePacketRecv.

 In ICS 26, the routing module is defined as a layer above each application module which verifies and routes messages to the destination modules.
-It is possible to implement it as a separate module, however, we already have functionality to route messages upon the destination identifiers in the baseapp.
+It is possible to implement it as a separate module, however, we already have the functionality to route messages upon the destination identifiers in the baseapp.
 This ADR suggests to utilize existing baseapp.router to route packets to application modules.

 Generally, routing module callbacks have two separate steps in them, verification and execution.
 This corresponds to the AnteHandler-Handler model inside the SDK.
 We can do the verification inside the AnteHandler in order to increase developer ergonomics by reducing boilerplate verification code.